sphinx-doc/sphinx/doc/faq.rst

     :ref:`texinfo-links`

+One can disable generation of the inline references in a document with :confval:`texinfo_cross_references`.
+That makes an info file more readable with stand-alone reader (``info``).

 The exact behavior of how Emacs displays references is dependent on the variable ``Info-hide-note-references``.
 If set to the value of ``hide``, Emacs will hide both the ``*note:`` part and the ``target-id``.
 This is generally the best way